floordikker/personal-fitbit-analyzer/README.md

 * QuickSight dashboard
 * Lambda function with run time code that is triggered each Monday at 09.00 pm

 The health data is saved on my personal computer and upload to S3 (same bucket as processed Fitbit data) by means of a CRON job every week at 09.00 am.
-The script that executes this and my personal health records are saved in the folder /scripts.
+The script that executes this and my personal health records are saved in the folder scripts.

 ## Version control